Ramon62/firechat/README.md

 > If you want to indicate the port number, use the following command: ```ng serve --port=XXXX``` where XXXX is the port number

 ###### Step 3: Open de browser
 Navigate to `http://localhost:4200/` or the specified port.
-Y voilá!
+Y voilà!

 ANGULAR COMMANDS WITHOUT DOCKER
 -------------------------------